 Christ is Risen!

-Christ is risen!
-He has burst open the gates of hell and let the dead go free; he has renewed the earth through the members of his Church now born again in baptism, and has made it blossom afresh with men brought back to life.
-His Holy Spirit has unlocked the doors of heaven, which stand wide open to receive those who rise up from the earth.
-Because of Christís resurrection the thief ascends to paradise, the bodies of the blessed enter the holy city, and the dead are restored to the company of the living.
+Because of Christ’s resurrection the thief ascends to paradise, the bodies of the blessed enter the holy city, and the dead are restored to the company of the living.
 There is an upward movement in the whole of creation, each element raising itself to something higher.
 We see hell restoring its victims to the upper regions, earth sending its buried dead to heaven, and heaven presenting the new arrivals to the Lord.
-In one and the same movement, our Saviorís passion raises men from the depths, lifts them up from the earth, and sets them in the heights.
+In one and the same movement, our Savior’s passion raises men from the depths, lifts them up from the earth, and sets them in the heights.

 And so, my brothers, each of us ought surely to rejoice on this holy day.
 Let no one, conscious of his sinfulness, withdraw from our common celebration, nor let anyone be kept away from our public prayer by the burden of his guilt.
 Sinner he may indeed be, but he must not despair of pardon on this day which is so highly privileged; for if a thief could receive the grace of paradise, how could a Christian be refused forgiveness?